More than $1.7 million raised for 88-year-old Army veteran working at grocery store

 "You do what you have to do," Bambas said.

 Bambas, an Army veteran, worked for General Motors for 40 years.
-The automaker's 2009 bankruptcy wiped out his pension.
-Then, his wife got sick and died.
+The automaker went bankrupt in 2009.
+Bambas said he chose to receive a $300,000 lump sum payment — and stopped receiving pension benefits.
+His wife later became sick and died.

 With bills mounting, he took a job at a grocery store.

-Note: Editor's note: This story has been updated to clarify information about Bambas' GM pension and lump sum payment.